qwaneu/qwaneu.github.io/_drafts/development-feedback-loops.md

 ## Product

+The Product loops is about building the right product and finding what's valuable for which stakeholders and users.
+It is about discovering valuable increments.

 Stuff that happens here:
-- (Small) releases, MVPs (minimum valuable product)
+- (Small) releases, MVPs (minimum viable product)
+- Business value
-- Roadmapping (+link roadmapping post Paul Dyson)
+- Roadmapping
 - Steering on value
 - Dimensional planning
 - User story mapping
 - Outcomes & impact
+- Weighted Shortest Job First (WSJF)

 # Leverage effects

 At our clients, the technical excellence loop goes through more, and quicker cycles than the other loops.
 This means that improvements made here have a faster pay off, as well as a higher return on investment.

-Inner loop has most leverage: "Continuous attention to technical excellence and good design enhances agility."
-(Agile Manifesto principle 9)
+The technical excellence loop has most leverage, as stated by one of the [Agile Manifesto principles](http://agilemanifesto.org/principles.html): "Continuous attention to technical excellence and good design enhances agility."

 Small improvements that affect the speed of the inner loop or the length of the feedback loops can have a big impact, because it gets multiplied the most.
 As an